 Chris Grosz

 For more than five decades, Chris Grosz’s artwork has played a visual counterpoint to music in New Zealand and elsewhere.
 His images have adorned posters, walls, album covers and television screens.
+In 2021, for AudioCulture, he illustrated a series of a dozen columns about strange encounters in New Zealand music history.

 He has created iconic designs for Frank Zappa, Bob Dylan, Randy Newman, U2, Elvis Costello, Mi-Sex, Dragon, Midge Marsden and Mother Goose, among others.
 You may have seen his work without knowing whose it was, or that it was even the work of a New Zealander.